-People with a strong family history of melanoma should protect and monitor their own skin, and have a professional skin check by a doctor every year from their early twenties.
+People with a strong family history of melanoma should protect and monitor their skin themselves, and have a professional skin check by a doctor every year from their early 20s.
 New moles after this age should be investigated.

 If you are concerned about your family risk factors, talk to your doctor about having regular skin checks or ask for a referral to a family cancer clinic.
 Visit the Centre for Genetics Education to find a family cancer clinic near you.